Protect website / server

 With this certificate type, the organisation, i.e. the company operating the site or application, is validated.
 Official entries are checked and confirmation is provided that the indicated organisation also actually exists.
 This information is indicated in the certificate and further confirms that this organisation is also the legally legitimate user.

 - The extended-validation (EV) certificate: SwissSign SSL Gold EV certificate

 This certificate type involves a validation process performed in accordance with the strict, internationally governed EV Guidelines of the CA/Browser Forum.
-All browsers display EV certificates using a green bar, meaning that the respective website or web application enjoys the highest level of trust upon being visited or used.
 The validation process includes the legal and operational check, verification of the company’s existence, a comparison with the applicant’s official details, authorisation of the certificate requester and the authentication of the domain ownership rights.

 Definition of the number of domains to be certified

 If the certificate is ordered with just one domain entry, the domain protection offered by SwissSign certificates includes with and without “www”.

 - Several domains

 With so-called SAN fields (Subject Alternative Name) within the certificate, it is decided which domains are to be protected.
 A certificate with just one SAN field that refers to a website is a single-domain certificate.
 If this SAN field includes a star in the domain name, it is a Wildcard certificate.
 And if the certificate has several SAN fields, it is a multi-domain certificate.